 At LifeLine for Youth, we have developed a set of core values, the Principles of Trust, that our employees live by and teach to the youth through word and example.
 Trust is essential to our success at LifeLine.
-It takes a great deal of trust for a parent to place their child in the LifeLine for Youth program.
+It takes a great deal of trust for a parent to place their child in any program so we want to make sure ours is a safe teen counseling program.
 For the youth at LifeLine to gain hope and begin to heal, they must begin to trust the staff, trust the process, and trust themselves.
 The youth learn to rebuild Trust with their family by applying the “Principles of Trust” and learning to let values guide their choices and improve their relationships by applying the values of Safety, Service, Spirituality, Respect, and Integrity.

 Trust is an essential ingredient to successful business, healthy relationships, a high functioning team, and the process of effective therapy.
 At LifeLine we will create strong trust with each other and the families that we serve through our commitment to living, modeling, and teaching the LifeLine Core Values and Principles of Trust.

 Physical, Emotional, and Mental Safety.
 Real trust is anchored by a sense of safety.
 We are committed to creating a safe environment for healing and recovery (See Joint Commission Accreditation).
 We strive to make the LifeLine for Youth program safe from violence and all forms of abuse – verbal, mental, or emotional.
 It will not only be a safe environment for the youth in recovery, but a safe and fun place to work.